Degwy/budgeting/e2e/README.md

 - View charts to represent Spending by Category

 ## 3.2.
 Features Not to Be Tested
-No features should be execluded from the testing of this app.
+No features should be excluded from the testing of this app.

 # 4. Testing Strategy
 Describe the overall approach to testing.
 For each major group of features or feature combinations, specify the approach which will ensure that these feature groups are